Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/List/Hebarto_Cornelius.md

 # 🎎 Cornelius Hebarto

 ---
-A legendary persona for **necromancy magic**, however there are not much precise information left on his life.
+A legendary persona for [necromancy magic](../../World_Mechanics/Magic/Necromancy.md), however there are not much precise information left on his life.
 Most of what is known about Hebarto are legends and stories that might be exaggerations of his actual life, but there's no way to properly establish that.

 According to the only historical resource being [Maervellius'](Maervellius_Seth.md) Chronicles, Cornelius birth falls somewhen in between 32 and 70 OE.
 It is contradicting to the popular notion